UMR-CNRS-7267/Metacongo_Paper/README.md

 ```

-# Assembly (another approach to analyse the data)
+# Assembly (another approach to analyze the data)

-* Here we will assemble the data using two assembler, and bin assemblies using two binning tools.
+* Here we will assemble the data using two assemblers, and bin assemblies using two binning tools.
 * Megahit and Metaspades will be used as assemblers
 * Maxbin2 and Metabat2 will be used as binning tools